skwzrd/kokoro_slim/README.md

 # Kokoro Slim

-## About

-The other Kokoro repositories are like soiled napkins.
+Other Kokoro repositories are like soiled napkins.
 Here is a clean wrapper for Kokoro.

 ## Set Up